lucys-99/CMU_Notes/Fall24/IntroML_10601.md

     - Pro:
       - Much faster (fewer iterations) to be in a relatively good range for good performance
       - Grid search may spend too much time on searching in the incorrect space.
+    - Con:
-    - Con: Likelihood to select duplicated parameters.
+      - Likelihood to select duplicated parameters.
 As more sets of parameters have been run on, the probability of duplication increases.
+      - Not gauranteed to find the best parameters.